Aryan-Shah05/Submission/README.md

 # Submission
-Assignment are uploaded in differnt branches of this repository.
+Assignments are organized and uploaded across different branches within this repository.